moccalotto/kaos/_rulebook/main.md

 #### Strain
 Casting spells causes strain damage to the caster.
 The number of HP drained depends on the power of the spell.
-The drain occurs *after* the spell has been successfully cast;
+The strain occurs *after* the spell has been successfully cast;
 the caster can actually cast a spell that would make him/her unconscious.
 Conversely, failing to cast spells does not incur damage.